 It's a cast acrylic.
 The stuff they make counter tops out of.
+It's actually quite hard and strong but very machinable.
 How to Build a Panoramic Tripod Head wikiHow.
 Edit Article Edited by Sondra C, Nicole Willson, Jack Herrick, Krystle and 10 others There’s some amazing software out there for panoramic photography.

 The most up to date information will be in the PDF file available for download.
 The full text and pictures for this page can be downloaded as a PDF file HERE This paper describes the process of building a universal panorama bracket.
 The intention is to describe the process I used rather than provide complete step by step instructions because others may not have access to the tools that were used and may have to select different strategies for making the parts or simply use these ideas for building their own designs.
+This bracket is designed to hold basically any camera and rotate it about the nodal point in the horizontal and vertical planes.
 Nodal Samurai.
 Sean Parkin.
 Seamless panoramic pictures, whether the immersive 360° virtual reality type or otherwise, require a way of rotating the camera about the point of zero parallax within the lens, often called its nodal point (or entrance pupil, whatever etc.).